chadkluck/serverless-deploy-pipeline-atlantis/docs/README-0-Start-Here.md

 [README 1: IAM CloudFormation Service Role](../iam-cloudformation-service-role/README-1-IAM-CF-Service-Role.md) will walk you through creating the policy and attaching it to a CloudFormation Service Role.

 You only need to do this once for any number of pipelines.
-You can also create a service role for each unit, team, or department in your organization to separate permissions.
+You can also create a service role for each unit, team, or department in your organization to separate out permissions.

 ## Create a CodeCommit Repository

-Place the entire directory and contents of the [application infrastructure sample code](../application-infrastructure/) into a new CodeCommit repository.
+Place the [application-infrastructure directory](../application-infrastructure/) into the root of your new CodeCommit repository.
 Use the sample code given here for your first test.
 You can use more advanced templates later.

 [README 2: CodeCommit Repository](../codecommit-repository/README-2-CodeCommit-Repository.md) will walk you through this.